developernaren/solid/readme.md

 ### Steps

 1. We will first design an application just to do the job we may use functions
-1. We are going to user classe for the application
+1. We are going to user classes for the application
 1. We are going to use solid principle later on